zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/local-functions.md

 }
 ```

-As you can see that local functions automatically capture the context of the enclosing scope to make any variables from the containing method available inside them.
+As you can see, the local functions automatically capture the enclosing context scope to make any variables from the containing method available inside them.
 The local variables called `num1` and `num2` are accessible for the function as they are defined inside the container function.